Viennese legend: Ms. Hradetzky shaped the Spatzennest and Café Ulrich

 A piece of Viennese cuisine

 Viennese cuisine itself has a long and eventful history.
-It developed in the 19th century and also included influences from the crown countries, which belonged to the Austria-Hungarian monarchy.
-Characteristic are dishes such as the famous Tafelspitz, which is not only valued in the inns, but also in private households.
-Traditions of bourgeois cuisine, which consisted of several courses, were passed on and maintained for generations.
-The love for dishes such as beef, soup and pastry dishes testifies to a kitchen that is down -to -earth and on the other hand.
+It developed in the 19th century and incorporated influences from the crown lands that belonged to the Austro-Hungarian Empire.
+Dishes such as the famous Tafelspitz, which is valued not only in inns but also in private households, are characteristic.
+Traditions of home cooking, which consisted of several courses, were passed down and maintained over generations.
+The love for dishes such as beef, soup and pastries is evidence of a cuisine that is both down-to-earth and refined.

-Viennese cuisine always adapts to the social changes and integrates new influences.
-Today, vegetarian and international dishes are also very popular, which fit well into modern cafes like the "Café Ulrich".
-The pastry kitchen and its high blossom in Biedermeier are very well received today, supported by the love for good food and a pleasant atmosphere.
+Viennese cuisine continually adapts to social changes and integrates new influences.
+Today, vegetarian and international dishes are also very popular and fit well into modern cafés like “Café Ulrich”.
+Pastry cuisine and its heyday in the Biedermeier era are still very popular today, supported by the love of good food and a pleasant atmosphere.

-Ms. Hradetzky's loss hurts the neighborhood, but her legacy lives on in the "Café Ulrich".
-Together with her husband, she shaped the district's gastronomy and remains in good memory, especially for her warm way and passion for good food and social get -together.
-It is the spirit of this Viennese inn culture that also survives in modern gastronomy and makes the "Café Ulrich" a popular meeting place in Vienna.
+The loss of Ms. Hradetzky hurts the neighborhood, but her legacy lives on in “Café Ulrich.”
+Together with her husband, she shaped the district's gastronomy and will be fondly remembered, especially for her warm manner and her passion for good food and social gatherings.
+It is the spirit of this Viennese tavern culture that survives in modern gastronomy and makes the “Café Ulrich” a popular meeting place in Vienna.

-For more information about the "Café Ulrich" and its offers, visit the website Ulrich Vienna.
-For a deeper insight into Viennese cuisine and your history, read more History Wiki.
+For more information about “Café Ulrich” and its offerings, visit the website Ulrich Vienna.
+For a deeper insight into Viennese cuisine and its history, read more on History Wiki.